bshredder/gene-sequencer/README.md

 ### Overview

 Part B demonstrates how abstraction and encapusulation can be used to quickly assemble new components.
 In this part of the project you will reuse the classes you designed in Part A to 'assemble' a Gene Sequencer.
-The Gene Sequencer will provide the user with a basic user interface in the form of a menu, allow the user to import and export genetic data from a file, and simulate a 'power on self-test (POST) that is typical on an embedded device.
-The class definitions for the GeneSequencer class is provided below.
-You are free to add additional public or private methods and data, however, you must implement the specified methods in the class definition below;
+The Gene Sequencer will provide the user with a basic user interface in the form of a menu, allow the user to import and export genetic data from a file, and simulate a 'power on self-test' (POST) that is typical on an embedded device.
+The class definition for the GeneSequencer class is provided below.
+You are free to add additional public or private methods and data.
+However, you are required to implement the specified methods in the class definition below;

 ## Requirements